 He started making videos before he had any reason to.
 Funny clips, skits, whatever he could point a camera at and make interesting.
 "I used to be into directing videos," Kyle later said.
 "I have been making videos just for fun since I was a little kid, like funny videos and stuff."

-He enrolled at Ryerson University in Toronto to study film.
+Pay attention to the verb.
+He didn't say performing.
+He said directing.
+The detail gets lost in the brand Kyle would eventually build, because the public Kyle is the guy with the can of Happy Dad and the megaphone laugh.
+But the private Kyle has always been the one behind the camera deciding when to cut.
+Years before NELK was a content company, it was a film project.
+The dropout enrolled at Ryerson University in Toronto to study film.
 He didn't finish.
-In 2010, at sixteen years old, he'd already created a YouTube channel called NelkFilmz with friends Lucas Gasparini, Elliot Slater, and Nick Porter.
-By the time university offered him a structured path into filmmaking, he was already making films.
+In 2010, at sixteen, he'd already started a YouTube channel called NelkFilmz with friends Lucas Gasparini, Elliot Slater, and Nick Porter.
+The twins Niko and Marko Martinovic cycled through the early lineup before peeling off to do their own thing in 2015.
+By the time university offered a structured path into filmmaking, Kyle was already making films.
 The structure was the problem.

 Thirty-Six Hours in the Toaster